aungchanmyaethaw/social-media-app-strapi/README.md

 # 🚀 Getting started with WeShare App

 This is a social media app.
 Frontend folder handles the client side and Backend Folder handles server side.
+Strapi is used to handle database.
+UseContext hook is used to store client side data.
 React Router is used to navigate between pages.

 #### User can do the following features: